sherlockhomeless/master_simulation/readme.md

 ## Run it
 ### Dependencies
-The simulation uses little dependencies.
-Those can be easily installed using pip:
+The simulation uses no dependencies, except numpy and matplotlib.
+Using pip, both modules can be installed with the following line:

-    sudo pip3 install numpy
+    sudo pip3 install numpy matplotlib

 ### Configuration